 We reached out to the Governor’s office regarding claims that it is “illegal” to die in Longyearbyen, and received the following response from Liv Asta Ødegaard, Senior Communication Advisor:

 It is of course not illegal to die in Longyearbyen, but it is the policy of the Government that Longyearbyen not become a “cradle-to grave” community.
 That means for instance that we have no public welfare service for elderly people in Longyearbyen.
 You can read more about the Government’s policy on Svalbard questions in the report to the Storting No. 22 (220-2009) (White paper on Svalbard)

-The white paper referenced by the Governor’s Office does make several references to the community’s limitations.
+The white paper referenced by the Governor’s Office does make several references to some of the community’s limitations.
 This paper states several times that Longyearbyen is not a “life-cycle society.”
 It further states:

 Public services in key fields such as health and social services do not exist or are limited…The continuation of a non-life community has therefore been an important premise for the low level of taxation in the archipelago.

 It is not illegal to die in Longyearbyen.
 The community simply does not have the resources to accommodate social services for the elderly or means for handling the dead.

 - St.meld. nr.
 22 (2008–2009) Svalbard (White Paper/PDF)

 - Why dying is forbidden in the Arctic (Duncan Bartlett, BBC News: July 12, 2008)